 The Library for International & Public Affairs (LIPA) is an interdisciplinary, graduate-level learning center that supports the current and anticipated research needs of students, faculty, staff, and alumni in political science, international relations, public administration, spatial science, public diplomacy, and urban and regional planning.
 The Library contains approximately 200,000 books, subscribes to more than 450 journals and other serial publications, and provides electronic access to a variety of scholarly resources.
 It also manages and provides access to a depository collection of U.S. federal government documents, a substantial collection of international documents, and serves as the regional depository in Southern California for all publications and digital resources of the European Union.

 LIPA's mission is to provide excellent service and maintain collections that promote a diversity of worldviews and the free exchange of ideas guided by the principles of Article 19 in the United Nations Universal Declaration of Human Rights.

 If you are taking the E Line [Expo] train to campus, get off at the Expo Park/USC station located in the median of Exposition Avenue at Trousdale Parkway.
-Walk towards campus along Trousdale Parkway until you reach the Center for International & Public Affairs building on your right.
+Walk towards campus along Trousdale Parkway until you reach the Dr. Joseph Medicine Crow Center for International and Public Affairs (DMC) building on your right.

-The Library is located in the basement of the Center for International & Public Affairs (CPA) and can be reached by using the northeast corner stairwell or the elevator.
+The library is located on the ground floor of the building and can be reached by using the northeast corner stairwell or the elevator.
 Entrances into the building and to the Library are wheelchair accessible with automated door openers.

 Please note that all library services stop 15 minutes before closing, and all patrons are asked to leave before closing time.